RyotaUshio/obsidian-rendered-block-link-suggestions/README.md

-# Obsidian Enhanced Link Suggestions
+# Obsidian Rendered Block Link Suggestions

 This is an [Obsidian.md](https://obsidian.md) plugin that enhances the built-in link suggestion by rendering markdown in block link suggestions (i.e. `[[note title^` or `[[^`).